htetpaihtun/docker-for-my-friends/chapter-5/README.md

 You can use `FROM` instrcution with any image you like as long as it is pullable via Container Registry or locally available.

-You will always want to use just possibly smallest image just enough to run out application.
+You will always want to use just possibly smallest image just enough to run our application.

 Let's create a Docker image with base ubuntu image.
 In `Dockerfile`,